HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.debugging.md

 Specifies the mode in which to start debugging:

 - `launch`: start the debugger on the file specified in `program`
 - `attach`: attach the debugger to an already running process.
-See [[vs.1.7.#remote-script-debugging-with-ssh]] for an example.
+See [remote-script-debugging-with-ssh](#remote-script-debugging-with-ssh) for an example.

 ### `program`